 Lawyers who hold a practising certificate and would like to provide pro bono services can contact the Principal Solicitor, Selva Stenross.

-Accredited mediators can email Donna Quinn, Mediation Coordinator, to enquire about volunteering opportunities.
+Accredited mediators can email the Mediation Department to enquire about volunteering opportunities.

 National Student Volunteer Week 2021